 Most manufacturers suggest either a time or a mileage-based change, depending on which comes first.

 There’s a lot of variation between both manufacturers and engines when it comes to this.
-It ranges from 40,000 to 100,000 miles, and from four to six years.
+But you should start to think about a change after every 40,000 miles, and every 4 years or so.

 Your car’s handbook should specify the frequency.
-And a decent garage should let you know if a timing belt change is due when your get your car serviced.
+And a decent garage should let you know if a timing belt change is due when you get your car serviced.

 But you should treat your manufacturer’s recommendations as the absolute maximum, though.
 Cambelt failure could cause serious mechanical damage.
 So don’t tempt fate by waiting until you’re just about to hit the recommended limit to change your cambelt.

-Is my cambelt checked when you have an MOT?
+Is my cambelt checked when I have an MOT?

 No, it’s not part of an MOT test.
 That’s another reason why you should automatically change it no later than the time recommended by the manufacturer